By Richard McKenna / January 16, 2017

 But Trans was pertinent upon its release—to the atomization of traditional manual work, to the integration of the PC into human existence—and it is timely once again today, as the reality that brain may soon join muscle in the refuse bin of economic history begins to make its presence felt.
-Voices that a couple of years ago were sounding off about the profound opportunities awaiting whoever adapted quickest to “new technologies” are sounding slightly less confident now that their own nicely-appointed offices risk becoming a quietly humming server farm in Bangladesh or Greenland.
+Voices that a couple of years ago were sounding off about the wealth of opportunities awaiting whoever adapted quickest to “new technologies” are sounding slightly less confident now that their own nicely-appointed offices risk becoming a quietly humming server farm in Bangladesh or Greenland.

 Trans is an album about transcending boundaries, about communication and incommunicability between generations and between individuals.
 Despite the contrasting messages, Young is always underlining his belief that love, humanity, and perseverance will still exist, even in the postulated computer age.
-Without pointing fingers at either the nostalgic traditionalists or the future-eager technophiles, Young attempts to create a bridge of optimism and hope between both worlds—the past and the future—that must inevitably become one.
+Without pointing fingers at either the nostalgic traditionalists or the future-eager technophiles, Young attempts to create a bridge of optimism and hope between two worlds—the past and the future—that must inevitably become one.